ngshiheng/six-percent/README.md

 The user shall proceed to **make his/her own payment** ([M2U](https://www.maybank2u.com.my/) only) if there is a successful purchase attempt.

-Currently, this bot supports up to 3 fixed price unit trust:
+Currently, this bot supports up to 3 fixed price unit trusts:

 -   ASM (Malaysia)
 -   ASM2 (Wawasan)